-As we left the last lock on the Mobile River, we entered tidal waters whose levels and currents are affected by gravitational forces from the sun and moon.
+As we left the southernmost lock on the Mobile River, we entered tidal waters whose levels and currents are affected by gravitational forces from the sun and moon.
 For us Great Lakes boaters, ocean tides are like adding a fourth dimension to reality.
 There is a new vocabulary and new factors to consider in daily boating.

 There are high tides, low tides, rising tides, and falling tides.
 There are neap tides (with a relatively low difference between high and low tide, that happen when the sun and moon form a right angle), spring tides (with a relatively large difference between high and low tide, that happen when the sun and moon are lined up), and slack tides (relatively still water at low tides.)
 And there are diurnal (daily) tide cycles (one high and one low per day) and semi-diurnal (semi-daily) tide cycles (two highs and two lows per day).
 A semidiurnal cycle is normal for most of the earth, but the Florida Gulf Coast – with very few other areas on earth – has diurnal tides.